theserverlessway/awsinfo/README.md

 # AWSINFO

 `awsinfo` is a read-only client for AWS written in Bash.
 It tries to replace the AWS console for getting basic information about your AWS resoures in your CLI.
+No more opening the AWS Console when all you want to know is basic information about your resources.

 ## Why a read-only AWS Client
 When we try to get the most out of AWS by building on top of as many AWS services as possible we regularly have to look up information about our resources.
 From checking the deploment status of a CloudFormation stack to the number of messages in an SQS Queue, the status of a CodeBuild Project or the number of EC2 instances currently running.